-TRE had no operating or financial leasing arrangements during 2023 or 2022.
+TRE has no operating or financial leasing arrangements at reporting date.

 D.2 Technical provisions

 TRE holds technical provisions to represent the current amount it would have to pay for an immediate transfer of its obligations to another insurer.
 The technical provisions are comprised of two key elements: